freesewing/freesewing/markdown/dev/reference/hooks/en.md

 ---
-title: Hooks API
+title: Lifecycle hooks
-for: developers
-about: Documents the available lifecycle hooks in Core and how to use them
 ---

-A **hook** is a lifecycle event.
+FreeSewing has **lifecycle hooks** that allow you extend its functionality by hooking into a lifecycle event.

 You can register a method for a hook.
 When the hook is triggered, your method will be called.
 It will receive two parameters: